Investigating High-Energy Proton-Induced Reactions on Spherical Nuclei: Implications for the Pre-Equilibrium Exciton Model: Experimental Methods and Materials

 Monitor reactions that threshold in the energy region of the stack, such as $^{56}$Co near the LANL stack rear, are extremely valuable in this minimization approach as they are most sensitive to changes in stopping power and energy assignment thereby providing physical limits for the problem.
 The relative shallowness of the BNL $\chi^2$ curve is most likely due to the limitation of minimizing using just one monitor reaction.
 Note that this degrader density variation procedure is a computation tool to correct for poorly-characterized stopping power at these energies and does not mean that the actual degrader density was physically different than what was measured \cite{Morrell2020}.

 The minimized reduced $\chi^2$ also provides optimized beam energy assignments for each foil in a stack from the corrected transport simulation.
-The energy assignments are the flux-averaged energies using $\phi(E)$, calculated like the cross sections for the monitor reactions in Equation (\ref{sigma_bar}), with uncertainties per foil taken as the full-width at half maximum.
+The energy assignments are the flux-averaged energies using $\phi(E)$ with uncertainties per foil taken as the full-width at half maximum.
 These energy assignments for the niobium targets are provided in Table \ref{Nb_xsValues}.

 In the BNL fluence results, the optimized global linear model provides an interpolation to each individual niobium foil with a better accuracy and uncertainty than just utilizing the sole $^{58}$Co fluence prediction in each compartment.
-In the LANL fluence results, the linear fit was used for the variance minimization but the correlation-weighted-average values in each compartment were directly used for calculating cross sections, without any need for interpolation or worry of model selection influence, because of the contributions from multiple available monitor reactions.
+In the LANL fluence results, the linear fit was used for the variance minimization but the correlation-weighted-average values in each compartment were directly used for calculating production cross sections.
+This is possible without any need for interpolation or worry of model selection influence because of the contributions from multiple available monitor reactions.